 Partial recovery is such a common outcome in anorexia – anecdotally, at least, it seems the norm – that many people assume it’s the best possible outcome.
-Gwyneth Olwyn, a well known patient advocate and blogger on eating disorders, refuses even to use the term ‘recovery’ as a state rather than a process, insisting that the most we can ever hope for is a full, resilient, or stable remission.
-But given that there’s no clear evidence for irreversible neurological or cognitive damage post-recovery, I see this as an unnecessarily pessimistic way of thinking about the possibilities for life after anorexia.
+Gwyneth Olwyn, a well-known patient advocate and blogger on eating disorders, refuses even to use the term ‘recovery’ as a state rather than a process, insisting that the most we can ever hope for is a full, resilient, or stable remission.
+But given that there’s no clear evidence for irreversible neurological or cognitive damage post-recovery, to me this seems an unnecessarily pessimistic way of thinking about the possibilities for life after anorexia.
 My life now is not remission; it’s health.
 Indeed, I think I’m now less susceptible to relapse than many women around me are to disordered eating.

 I’ll start with the physiology of full recovery, then.
-One obvious though often neglected truth is that a minimally healthy BMI is usually an inadequate basis for full recovery from a severely underweight state (i.e. a BMI of 17.5 or below).
+One obvious though often neglected truth is that a minimally healthy BMI (say around 20) is usually an inadequate basis for full recovery from a severely underweight state (i.e. a BMI of 17.5 or below).
 This is something you need to bear in mind when you find yourself wondering whether you really need to regain more weight; if you’re just within the 20-25 ‘healthy range’ BMI, but many anorexic symptoms still seem to be in place, the answer is probably going to be to regain more weight.
-The fact that that’s the last thing you want to do is also a sign that you probably ought to!
+The fact that this is the last thing you want to do is also a sign that you probably ought to.

-Secondly, your metabolism won’t normalise until you reach your natural bodyweight.
-This means that, when you get there (building in the overshoot factor), your metabolic rate will be ramped up to normal levels again, which will mean that you will be able to keep eating the same amount as was supporting weight gain and not keep gaining forever.
+Secondly, your metabolism won’t normalise until you reach your natural bodyweight (see my two detailed posts on this here and here).
+This means that when you get there (building in the overshoot factor), your metabolic rate will be ramped up to normal levels again, which will mean that you will be able to keep eating the same amount as was supporting weight gain, and you will not keep gaining forever.
 Your bodyweight will stabilise without restriction – but only if you let your weight increase to where it’s meant to be.
 Otherwise, your still lowered metabolism will force you to keep restricting to stabilise your weight.
 This is your choice to make.
-Either you diet indefinitely to keep your BMI at, say, 20, or you let it increase to, say, 26 in the short term without restricting, and stabilise at 26 then drop back down to, say 23 (where I currently am) over the following months and years.
+Either you diet indefinitely to keep your BMI at, say, 20, or you let it increase to, say, 26 in the short term without restricting, and stabilise at 26 then drop back down to, say 22 or 23 (as I did) over the following months and years.
 Which seems like the better option?

 Even assuming you do the sensible thing and choose option 2 here, however, that of course doesn’t make everything automatically easy.
 One of anorexia’s most fundamental characteristics seems to be the combination of a high degree of insight and the complete inability to act on it.
-This is one of the main things that allow the illness to continue long after it’s been recognised, diagnosed, and accepted as destructive.
+I explore it in the companion to this post, here, and it is is one of the main things that allow the illness to continue long after it’s been recognised, diagnosed, and accepted as destructive.
 The paralysis as regards action comes from the many physiological and psychological effects of starvation that act in concert to make weight gain seem impossible, from the shrunk stomach to the rigidly obsessive thought patterns, from the diminished self-esteem to the slowed metabolism.
-Even objectively positive things like the return of your period or your breasts, signs of life and fertility returning, can induce panic because they seem to signal a loss of control, when in fact they denote the opposite: a brave and powerful wresting back of control from anorexia.
+Even objectively positive things like the return of your period or your breasts, signs of a re-emergence of life and fertility, can induce panic because they seem to signal a loss of control, when in fact they denote the opposite: a brave and powerful wresting back of control from anorexia.

-In any case, all the consequences of starvation, in combination with the specifically anorexic valuations of hunger, thinness, and deprivation as positive, make even tiny forays into eating more painful.
-I’ve described in my post on the physical effects of weight gain the kinds of challenges that are to be expected in the weight-gain phase, and they’re physically excruciating for some people, and mentally and emotionally terrifying for everyone.
-But remember: 1) this pain is temporary, both the physical aspects of it and the psychosomatic and psychological aspects, and 2) all those aspects of the pain are evidence of just how damaged your body and mind have been, and therefore how profound are these processes of repair and regeneration.
+In any case, all the consequences of starvation, in combination with the specifically anorexic valuations of hunger, thinness, and deprivation as positive, mean that even tiny forays into eating more can be painful.
+I’ve described in my post on the physical effects of weight gain the kinds of challenges that are to be expected in the weight-gain phase, and they’re physically excruciating for some people, and mentally and emotionally frightening for everyone.
+But remember: 1) this pain is temporary, both the physical aspects of it and the psychosomatic and psychological aspects, and 2) every aspect of the pain is evidence of just how damaged your body and mind have been, and therefore how profound are these processes of repair and regeneration.
 Knowledge is power here, because it lets you know what to expect and how to interpret what’s happening, and above all, it reassures you that everything will pass.
-It simply will not keep on being this bad forever, and in many cases, as for me, the improvements will be imminent, rapid, and profound.
+Life simply will not keep on being this bad forever, and in many cases, as for me, the improvements will be imminent, rapid, and profound.

-For me, what let me keep going as my BMI crept up to 20 and beyond, and finally even beyond 25, was the determination, now I’d come this far, not to do things by halves.
+For me, what let me keep going as my BMI crept up to 20 and beyond, and finally even beyond 25, was the conviction, now I’d come this far, that I wasn't going to do things by halves.
 By then I knew that there were no unanswered questions for me about anorexia any more: it had given me all the answers it could, and there was nothing left that I didn’t know about how life (and death) would be if I kept starving.
 And gradually I realised that I wanted now to get all the answers about getting better.
 I didn’t want to stop halfway and be forever wondering what might have happened if I hadn’t.
 I wanted to do this thing properly.
-(For typically high-achieving anorexics, that kind of determination may be quite potent, especially when combined with the defiance that comes from the fact that no one seems to think you could ever do it.)
+This kind of determination may be quite potent, especially when combined with the defiance that comes from the fact that no one seems to think you could ever do it.

 I’m not saying it will definitely be like this for you, but I am saying that it’s much more likely to be than you think.
 And that there’s no reason why it shouldn’t be.
-Everyone thinks they must be the one person to be an exception to the rule, but the point is that it is a rule, and the exceptions are just that.
+Everyone thinks they must be the one person to be an exception to the rule, but the point is that it is a rule, and the exceptions are just that: rarities.
 Accepting this can be hard in itself: the illusion of specialness is one of anorexia’s most addictive deceits.
-And this illusion is doubly problematic: not only does the anorexic often assume that he or she won’t be able to adjust metabolically and in other ways to weight gain, he or she often also dreads, despises, and/or believes inaccessible the normality of having achieved a healthy weight.
+And this illusion is doubly problematic: not only does the person with anorexia often assume that he or she won’t be able to adjust metabolically and in other ways to weight gain, he or she often also dreads, despises, and/or believes inaccessible the normality of having achieved a healthy weight.
 But the thing about normality is that it never feels as banal as it looks from the outside.
-The recovering anorexic sees, at least some of the time, the over-sized people stuffing themselves in restaurants, or the lazy people watching TV in the evening instead of working, sees sheer ordinariness as an undifferentiated mass – but that vision is a failure of imagination.
+The person recovering from anorexia sees, at least some of the time, the oversized people stuffing themselves in restaurants, or the lazy people watching TV in the evening instead of working; sees sheer ordinariness as an undifferentiated mass.
+But that vision is a misperception, and a failure of imagination.
 When you get there, normality doesn’t feel normal.

 What is the ‘normality’ of being physically healthy again?
 It’s the secure and forgiving setting for unimagined pleasures great and small: the pleasures of idle daydreaming and focused thought, total relaxation and physical exploit, sensory exploration and social learning, undirected conversation and erotic intimacy.
 ‘Normality’ seems quite the wrong word for all this; maybe ‘health’ intimates it more easily.
 That isn’t to say it’s like this all the time: it’s difficult, boring, upsetting, scary some of the time too, of course.
 But then anorexia is those things most of the time, statically.
 The transition from anorexia to health is a privileged time: the excitements of normality can get lost in all the fear and uncertainty, but if you manage to let yourself enjoy them, they can delight you with all the intensity of their novelty, and help make the progress to full recovery self-sustaining.

-You can’t predict everything about recovery, and that’s part of what makes it scary, because anorexia needs predictability, but you can predict most things, and that makes it scary too, because anorexia hates being predictable.
-Embrace the fear, though, and you will be rewarded, in predictable and unpredictable ways.
+You can’t predict everything about recovery, and that’s part of what makes it scary, because anorexia needs predictability.
+But you can predict most things, and that makes it scary too, because anorexia hates being predictable.
+Embrace the fear, though, and you will be rewarded, in beautiful ways both predictable and unpredictable.